 Temperature: Plants grow best between 20 to 25ᐤ C but are tolerant of temperatures between 5 to 37ᐤ.
 Avoid placing plants in windy or drafty locations which can lead to less attractive plants as the leaves can get tattered.

-Light Exposure: Plants will grow well in medium to bright, indirect light but are capable of surviving in low light locations in which the plants will grow very slowly.
+Light Exposure: PSpathiphyllum plants prefer bright, indirect light but can tolerate low light conditions.
+Direct sunlight can cause leaf burn, so it's best to keep them away from windows or use a sheer curtain to filter the light.
 Plants with darker green leaves are able to withstand lower light locations but regardless of, all plants will benefit from rotating a quarter to a half each week to keep plants balanced and avoiding them becoming lopsided.

 Watering: Peace Lilies like a moist growing medium but not soggy; water only when the top 3 to 5 cm of soil feels dry to the touch.
 Always check the soil moisture first but as a rule of thumb watering once a week in the rainy season, once every two or three weeks in the cold dry season and usually twice a week in the hot dry season.
 In addition, regularly misting the leaves in the hot dry season will help keep the foliage looking great.